Charles R. Holland

-Charles R. Holland (born January 21, 1946) is a retired United States Air Force General who served as the Commander of United States Special Operations Command (USSOCOM) Headquarters at MacDill Air Force Base, Florida.
-As Commander, he was responsible for all special operations forces across every branch in the U.S. Armed Forces.
-Currently, Holland is the first and the only member of the U.S. Air Force to serve as commander of USSOCOM.
+Charles R. Holland (born January 21, 1946) is a retired United States Air Force general who served as the commander of United States Special Operations Command (USSOCOM) at MacDill Air Force Base, Florida.
+As commander, he was responsible for all special operations forces across every branch in the U.S. Armed Forces.
+Currently, Holland is the first and the only member of the U.S. Air Force to serve as commander of USSOCOM, and the only SOCOM commander without the experience as a special operator.

-Career
+Military career

-Holland entered the Air Force in 1968 after graduating from the United States Air Force Academy.
-His early commands over his career included a squadron and two Air Force wings.
+Holland entered the United States Air Force in 1968 after graduating from the United States Air Force Academy.
+His early commands over his career included a squadron and two wings.
 He flew more than 100 combat missions, including 79 in an AC-130 Gunship in Southeast Asia.
 He served as Deputy Commanding General of the Joint Special Operations Command, was Commander of the Special Operations Command, Pacific, commanded the Air Force Special Operations Command at Hurlburt Field, Florida, and was the Vice Commander of U.S. Air Forces in Europe at Ramstein Air Base, Germany.
 His final assignment was commanding USSOCOM at MacDill.
 He retired November 1, 2003.